 What do you think is the best way to travel with money in Europe?

-If you’re like Mark and you don’t have a credit card, Mark recommends the Citibank Plus Transaction Account.
+If you're like Marc and you don't have a credit card, Marc recommends the Citibank Plus Transaction Account.
 He also advises that everyone to take a backup.
-Whether it’s a travel card, another debit card, traveller’s cheques or a credit card, Mark says it’s important to have options.
+Whether it's a travel card, another debit card, traveller's cheques or a credit card, Marc says it's important to have options.

 What are your travel money tips for Europe?